Commodore Nutt: World tour and aftermath

-Newspapers reported at least four times that Nutt and Minnie were married.
-They were close friends, but never husband and wife.
-Minnie married a song and dance man who performed on roller skates named Edmund Newell.
-She died while having their baby in 1878.

-One day, long after the wedding of the Thumbs, Barnum asked Nutt why he had not married.
-"Sir, my fruit is plucked", he said, "I have concluded not to marry until I'm thirty."
-His bride's height was of no concern, he said, but he did "prefer marrying a good, green country girl to anyone else."

-In 1879, Nutt married Miss Lilian Elston of Redwood City, California.
-He had met her while he was touring the American West.
-She was a bit shorter than most women, but not a dwarf.

 After his failures on the West Coast, Nutt went back to New York City.
 He bought a saloon, which was closed after he was caught selling liquor without a license.
 Nutt was in charge of an amusement area called Rockaway Pier for a time.
 He returned to performing with an act called "Tally-Ho".

 Death

 Early in 1881, Nutt had an attack of Bright's disease (nephritis).
 He was sick for more than two months.
 He died on 25 May 1881 at the Anthony House in New York City.
 Nutt's wife cried over his coffin at the funeral.
 She called him her "dear little boy", and said that he was "so good".
 Nutt was buried in Merrill Cemetery at Manchester, New Hampshire.

 His grave is unmarked.
 It is thought that he was buried in a spot either next to or possibly between his parents, or between the siblings that were also interred in the family plot.

 Nutt had grown from his original 29 in to 43 in, and weighed a little less than 70 lb at his death.
 In 1891, the editors of Appleton's Cyclopedia wrote, "Commodore Nutt was distinguished for large-hearted virtues that are often lacking in bigger men; his genial temper was allied to constancy and generosity that entitle his memory to the highest respect."
 The editors noted that Nutt was "for many years faithful to an early love."